SixArm/rust-quick-guide/doc/topics/how-can-i-contribute/index.md

 ## Git repository

-All the work is available via our GitHub repostory.
+All the work is available via our GitHub repository.

 Link: <https://github.com/sixarm/rust-guideposts>